I. Summary

 IV.
 Process Overview

-The Employee submits a resignation letter and final time record to their supervisor.
+- The Employee submits a resignation letter and final time record to their supervisor with a copy to their SHR Operations Specialist.

-The Supervisor if feasible, acknowledges the resignation, and notifies their SHR Operations Specialist (SHR)
+- The Supervisor acknowledges the resignation, and notifies their SHR Operations Specialist immediately.

-SHR Operations processes the separation paperwork and final paycheck.
+- SHR Operations processes the termination paperwork and final paycheck.